Chandannagar Police Commissionerate

-Chandannagar Police Commissionerate (French: Commissariat de police de Chandannagar), established on 30 June 2017, is a police force with primary responsibilities in law enforcement and investigation within certain urban parts of Hooghly district.
+Chandannagar Police Commissionerate established on 30 June 2017, is a police force with primary responsibilities in law enforcement and investigation within certain urban parts of Hooghly district.
 The Commissionerate is part of the West Bengal Police, and is under the administrative control of Home Ministry of West Bengal.
 It was formed after bifurcation of the Hooghly Police District, and has nine police stations under its jurisdiction.
 It was established by Mamata Banerjee, Chief Minister of West Bengal on 30 June 2017.